267988/dmba_practice/README.md

-Exercises in the subject Data mining and Business Intelligence
+Exercises in the subject Data mining and Business Intelligence at USN Vestfold Fall 2023